ThomasWinkel/DockerServer/README.md

 Characteristics:
 * Only reverse proxy opens ports to the internet
-* Reverse proxy manages https certificates for all servises
+* Reverse proxy manages https certificates for all services
 * https forwarding for all http requests.

 Stacks: